Tomas-Jakubec/GTMesh-examples/README.md

 # Unstructured mesh
 There is `mesh3D-unstructured.fpma` file in the `Meshes` directory.
 It contains an example of an unstructured mesh.
+The mesh was kindly provided by [J. Hahn, Slovak University of Technology, Bratislava](https://www.researchgate.net/profile/Jooyoung-Hahn).

 Try running
 ```bash
 mkdir -p out